 The LBNRD has developed a management strategy and rules and regulations which focus on 1) building farm operator awareness of water pumped from the aquifer, and 2) understanding soil moisture conditions and actual crop water needs to promote and implement irrigation efficiency.
-The LBNRD has also established a baseline year and water level for determining subsequent controls for water management.
-This trigger is a key component of this edition of the Groundwater Management Plan re-write.
+The LBNRD is also establishing a baseline year and acceptable water level decline for determining subsequent controls for water management.
+This trigger is a key component of this edition of the Groundwater Management Plan re-write and will provide a more proactive approach to groundwater management and protection.

 When the LBNRD's groundwater monitoring activities indicate that the average spring water level has declined one (1) foot or more below the established 2016 spring groundwater level (baseline), besides implementing the controls currently in place, the LBNRD Board will initiate the allocation of groundwater to water users, and any other control or combination of controls from the statutory authorities available to the LBNRD in Section 46-739 to address evolving problems, as deemed appropriate.
-This new trigger replaces the triggers in the previous plan which was based on the declines of a percentage of the aquifer for designated hydrologic units before allocation would be considered.
-Previous triggers have been determined by the LBNRD to be reactive rather than proactive.
+This new trigger replaces the triggers in the previous plan which were more reactive and were based on the declines of a percentage of the aquifer for designated hydrologic units before allocation would be considered.